Danish Artic Institute is a small work place characterized by closeness, co-operation and many-sided responsibilities.

-Quite many functions at the Danish Arctic Institute will be attended to by volunteers, who in various ways have a relation to Greenland.
+Many functions at the Danish Arctic Institute are attended to by volunteers, who in various ways have a relation to Greenland.
 The Institute highly appreciates the very engaged group of volunteers, who takes part in and contributes to the work with invaluable efforts during the years.
 As volunteer, you may among other things work with document filing, registration and updating.

 Should you want to become a volunteer, please contact the Institute for more information about wishes and options.

 Strandgade 102 1401 Copenhagen K

 Manager, Bent Nielsen